flyway/flywaydb.org/documentation/concepts/dryruns.md

 ### Exceptions

 Not every change is intercepted in a Dry Run.
 Some changes cannot be intercepted and will be executed as normal.
-Details are provided;
+Details are provided:

 #### Intercepted in Dry Run